rwxrob/zet/20210812154738/README.md

 * Title text must be 50 columns or less (same as Git)
 * Wrap *everything* but references block to 72 columns
 * Substantial code, raw, and images should be in separate files
-* Remember, code blocks will be automatically clipped
-* No links anywhere but the final references list and video line
+* Links should be usually kept in references section (last before tags)
 * Optional video link must be third line (own block)
-* Video link must be less than 72 cols and start with 📺
+* Video link must be less than 72 cols and start with 📺 (1st after title)
-* Optional reference links list must be last list block
-* Optional tags line must be last line of file
+* Optional tags line must be last line of file and indented 4 spaces
 * All reference links must be explicit and visible
 * Block quotes must only contain paragraph and list blocks
 * Block quotes may begin with a semantic emoji line (`> ⚠️`)
+* Only one figure (image) per zettel, must be own block, not linked